 Their responsibility is to look after your interests while you are a client of public (government) mental health services.
 Your case manager will make sure you receive a full assessment and will prepare a treatment and service plan with you.

 A case manager is a mental health professional employed by a community mental health service.
-Their responsibility is to look after your interests while you are a client of public (government) mental health services.
+Their responsibility is to help you to attain your recovery goals while you are a client of public (government) mental health services.
 They act on your behalf to make sure you get the best services you need to recover.

-Your case manager will make sure you are helped by public mental health services, including disability support services.
-They will work with you for as long as it takes for you to receive the best services necessary for your recovery.
+Your case manager will help you to access appropriate public mental health services, including community-managed mental health services if required.
+They will work with you to receive the best services necessary for your recovery.
 This will include offering you a range of treatments, including recreational and rehabilitation activities.

-They are there to help you make the best use of mental health services and to ensure that the services respond to your needs quickly and efficiently.
+They are there to help you make the best use of mental health services and to make sure that the services respond to your needs quickly and efficiently.

 Case managers help you with assessments and care needs